-Situations where you may need to provide foreign government documents include applications for residence in Croatia, registration of the birth of a Croatian child abroad, or requests for Croatian citizenship.
+Situations where you may need to provide documents include applications for residence in Croatia, registration of the birth of a Croatian child abroad, or requests for Croatian citizenship.
 There are definitely other scenarios, but these are the most common.

 If your documents are not properly prepared, they will be rejected.
 In this post, we outline exactly how to prepare your documents so that you don’t get blindsided or delayed when using them on the Croatia side.

 In this post, we’ll cover:

 - Which types of documents are we talking about?

 - Procedure for preparing foreign government documents

 Let’s get started…